End of Life Care for Patients with Disorders of Consciousness

 Providing education and resources will ensure they have the awareness and knowledge needed to assist them in coping with the family member with DoC.
 Many family members have limited knowledge related to DoC.
 While wanting to assist their loved one, they are unsure of what they can do to help.

-Providing education to family members can increase their awareness of the diagnosis, prognosis, care, and treatment of their family member with DoC.
-It will also help them in understanding the role of the health care providers and the caregivers.
+Educating family members can increase their awareness of the diagnosis, prognosis, care, and treatment of their family member with DoC.
+It will also help them understand the role of health care providers and caregivers.

 This education should include (29):